jhay-smart/alx-low_level_programming/README.md

-This is my first readme here
+This is a readme file